Skip to content

 How to read your results

 The headline figure is the total number of rolls to purchase.
-The bar chart beneath compares rolls needed with no pattern repeat (straight match) against rolls needed with your actual repeat (drop match), so you can see at a glance how much the pattern design adds to the order.
+The bar chart beneath compares the exact rolls needed with the recommended quantity to buy — the result plus a small buffer for cutting errors, repairs, and dye-lot variation — so you can order with confidence.
 Supporting stats show strips per roll and total strips required.

 Worked example